vsmid/rudimentary/README.md

 ## Current status

 Closing in on the initial release feature set.
+Slowly but steadily adding documentation.
 Not yet ready to be used in production environment.
 Use it for fast prototyping, mocks etc.

 ## Introduction